How to Become a Pharmaceutical Sales Representative

 Opportunities for Advancement

 With time and experience, pharmaceutical sales representatives can advance to administrative positions in which they supervise the work of junior salespeople, plan and manage campaigns and oversee product launches.
 Reps enhance their skills and earnings through continuing education or by pursuing advanced degrees.

 If you would like to gain the necessary education to become a pharmaceutical sales representative, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the US Bureau of Labor Statistics, the median annual salary of wholesale and manufacturing sales representatives (including PSRs) was $74,750 in 2010, and most earned between $38,520 and $146,380.
+According to the US Bureau of Labor Statistics, the median annual salary of pharmaceutical sales representatives is $88,200 as of May 2013, and most earned between $51,710 and $145,730.
 Those who work for established companies enjoy competitive benefits packages that often include a company car, business trips, expense accounts, stock options, bonuses, medical and life insurance, tuition reimbursement and retirement plans.

 Because they work on commission, pharmaceutical sales representatives have some control over their earnings and can improve their pay by increasing their sales.

-CNNMoney.com projected job growth of 12% from 2006 to 2016 for pharmaceutical sales representatives.
+The BLS expects a job growth of 10% for all sales representatives of technical and scientific products (which includes PSRs) between 2012 and 2022, which is roughly average job growth.
+CNNMoney.com has projected job growth of 12% from 2006 to 2016 specifically for pharmaceutical sales representatives.
 Demand is highest for knowledgeable sales people who are able to stay up to date in a rapidly changing industry and communicate effectively with health care professionals.